Holistic Hernia Remediation Coaching Letter

 by The Hernia Coach

 As many of you know, The Hernia Coach has been an Integrative Health Consultant for 30 years.
 In that capacity, I have functioned as both a health coach and wellness counselor, as well as a medical advisor and dental consultant.

 Prior to the protrusion of my indirect inguinal hernia, I rarely coached clients with respect to healing their hernias holistically.
 What I did coach, however, were the many medical problems and health conditions that resulted from hernia surgical repair gone bad.
 You name it, I heard it; whereupon I came to realize that not only was there was a pandemic of hernias but also many unsuccessful surgeries.

 As a matter of fact, I heard so many horror stories from my health coaching clients that I made the vow never to have surgery should I ever develop a hernia.
-The pain and suffering that many had gone through for years made an indelible impression on me.
+The pain and suffering that many had gone through for years, especially from their mesh surgical repairs, made an indelible impression on me.

 Fast forward July 9th, 2008